ramanshahdatascience/contector/README.md

 # Contact reminders for power connectors

-This repo contains an Excel workbook (built with Excel for Mac 2019 but intended to be backward-compatible to Excel 2003) to accomplish the core bookkeeping in [How to be a Power Connector](https://isbnsearch.org/isbn/9780071830737) by Judy Robinett.
+This repo contains an Excel workbook to accomplish the core bookkeeping in [How to be a Power Connector](https://isbnsearch.org/isbn/9780071830737) by Judy Robinett.
+As of the time of writing, I can prove that I've talked to all ~175 people in my "tribe" in the last 16 weeks.
+I've been able to prove this continuously for 1.5 years.

+If this level of care for one's relationships inspires you, it's in your power to get there, too, with the help of this workbook.
+Read on.

+In the pre-industrial age, with your tribe all in close physical proximity, memory and random encounters were enough to stay current with your tribe.
+In the modern age, with relationships spanning great distance and pandemics limiting proximity, these tools are inadequate.
+Alone, they allow far too many people at the periphery of your tribe to fade into disconnection, and your tribe collapses to an excessively isolating size.
+Human cognition is simply bad at noticing what isn't there.
+If you rely on social media, you're pulled into too many connections of too low a quality, prioritized badly (giving the most headspace to the smuggest, neediest, or more controversial people - who sell engagement and ads - instead of the most emotionally generous).

 Robinett argues that the heart of "networking" or "strategic relationship management" is the following workflow:

-- Identify your "tribe" of relationships encompassing all of your life, business and personal.
-Its size will roughly be [Dunbar's number](https://en.wikipedia.org/wiki/Dunbar%27s_number) (100-250, nominally ~150).
+- Identify your tribe: all significant interpersonal relationships encompassing family, friendship, work, community, etc. Its size will roughly be [Dunbar's number](https://en.wikipedia.org/wiki/Dunbar%27s_number) (100-250, nominally ~150).
-- Divide that "tribe" into a few "power circles" or frequency tiers (Robinett suggests three tiers: 5 + 50 + 100 = 155).
+- Divide this tribe into a few "power circles" or frequency tiers (Robinett suggests three tiers: 5 + 50 + 100 = 155).
 - Commit to a frequency of contact for each power circle (Robinett suggests being in touch with each of the 5 daily, each of the 50 weekly, and each of